Deutsches Bimsmuseum

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available on-site.
-For dining options, check the official website for nearby cafes and restaurants.
+Facilities such as restrooms are typically available within the museum, but check the official website for details about dining options or nearby cafes.

 What should I wear?